mateoneira/urban_simulation/README.md

 1. Download and install [anaconda](https://www.anaconda.com/)
 2. Open command prompt (or terminal if on Mac)
-3. Install Jupyter Notebook
+3. Install Jupyter Notebook if not already installed
     ```bash
     conda install -c conda-forge notebook
-    ```
-4. If you already have jupyter notebook installed please make sure you are running latest version.
-    ```bash
-    conda upgrade -c conda-forge notebook
     ```
 5. Download and save the environment.yml from this repository into a local folder.
 6. From command prompt (or terminal) navigate to the directory where you saved environment.yml file: example bellow